kunigami/kunigami.github.io/blog/_posts/2024-01-08-mobius-transformation.md

   <img src="{{resources_path}}/thumbnail.png" alt="a bunch of lines and circles abstract art" />
 </figure>

-In this post we'll discuss the Möbius transform, which is relatively simple but which is versatile enough that a lot of useful transformations can be done through it.
+In this post we'll discuss the Möbius transformation, which is relatively simple but which is versatile enough that a lot of useful transformations can be done through it.

 <!--more-->